Drakofeka/p1etro15/README.md

-- 👋 Hi, I’m @p1etro15
+- 👋 Hi, I’m @Drako

 - 👀 We are developing a new project called "1370 SHOP".

-- 💞️ I am currently collaborating with "uR0010".
+- 💞️ I am currently collaborating with "esquipun".

-- 📫 If you need to contact me, this is my discord "P1etro™.#5249"
+- 📫 If you need to contact me, this is my discord "Drako#5249"

 - ⚡ Fun fact: I like to play soccer.
 <!---